izaaksarnecki1/mf2-react/mf2react/README.md

   });
 ```

-For the `resources` field in the the `init` function, you may add some json files which use the following structure:
+For the `resources` field in the `init` function, you may add some json files which use the following structure:

 ```json
 {